fredMilloh/OpenHeartSurgery/README.md

 -   Xcode 12.5

 ## Skills
- - Protocol
+ - Delegate Pattern
+ - Computed and observed properties
  - Provide functionality improvements to an existing application
  - Creating an MVC software architecture
  - Correcting malfunctions
  - Perform a suite of unit and integration tests (TDD & RGR).
- - Data communication with protocol.
  - Syntax check with SwiftLint.

 ## How To Use